-Priority line:
+Priority line and priority order:

 The priority line is marked in light gray on each map section.
-It is used to indicate the best position on the road.
+It is used to indicate the best position on the road and, subsequently, the priority order of riders.
 The rider on or closest to the priority line is considered to be placed higher than the riders in the same row who are further from the priority line.